fabric8io-images/s2i/README.md

 #### Java S2I Builder image

 The S2I Java builder can be used to use generate Java S2I builds for flat classpath applications.
-It supports fat-jar packaged applications, leveraging the [run-java-sh project](https://github.com/fabric8io-images/run-java-sh), as well as applications using the [hawt-app Maven plugin](https://github.com/fabric8io/fabric8/tree/master/hawt-app-maven-plugin) for fetching dependencies and building up an appropriate classpath.
+It supports flat-classpath and fat-jar packaged applications, leveraging the [run-java-sh project](https://github.com/fabric8io/run-java-sh), as well as applications using the [hawt-app Maven plugin](https://github.com/fabric8io/fabric8/tree/master/hawt-app-maven-plugin) for fetching dependencies and building up an appropriate classpath.